B4UDW3RK5/Hackers/README.md

  How can I help or contribute to the project?

   - Spread the virus!
-Tell your friends, tell your favorite nerd news outlet, tell your lamer neighbor.
+Tell your friends, tell your favorite nerd news outlet, tell Reddit, tell your secret Discord, print a copy for your lamer neighbor.
 The only "profit" I want to make from this game is people sharing it and playing it and having fun.
 If anyone has a line to any of the cast members, let them know too haha.
 Tell them to leave me a voicemail.

     Some things on my wishlist include:

        1. An entry for HACKERS on BoardGameGeek.
 Don't forget to include the print-and-play files!

+       2. Articles on Hackaday, Hacker News, Lobsters, et al.

-       2. A proper backup on Internet Archive, not just an archive of the repo.
+       2. A proper backup on Internet Archive, not just a Wayback Machine archive of the repo.

-       3. Reviews on YouTube.
+       3. Pics of people playing the game, reviews on YouTube.
+Smiles on faces.

-       4. A Tabletop Simulator port.
+       4. A Tabletop Simulator port for the hard copy averse.

   - Make backups, just in case.